remance/Masendor/Readme.md

 For video update: https://www.youtube.com/channel/UCgapwWog3mYhkEKIGW8VZtw

-For any suggestion or bugs report feel free to put them on repo issues, the channel's youtube video or write it here (no login needed): https://freesuggestionbox.com/pub/ybjkdfb
+For any suggestion or bugs, feel free to report them in the [**Issues**](https://github.com/remance/Masendor/issues), the channel's [YouTube video](https://www.youtube.com/channel/UCgapwWog3mYhkEKIGW8VZtw) or write it [here](https://freesuggestionbox.com/pub/ybjkdfb) (no login needed): https://freesuggestionbox.com/pub/ybjkdfb

 If anyone is interested in another similar game like this, there is an interesting game by another developer: https://kaetjaatyy.github.io/devlog/